 4. A picture showing the permanent mill-imprinted markings/symbols of the manufacturing mill (grade Mark, Bar Size, etc…)

 5. Copy of an identification list, invoice or bill of materials.
-The documents shall show the project and design number, the size, length, grade, heat number, number and weight of pieces in the shipment.
+The documents shall show the project number, the size, length, grade, heat number, number and weight of pieces in the shipment.
 The document must have a certification statement as described in the Certification Procedures.

 Upon satisfactory review of this application, the manufacturing mill will be placed on the approved list in Appendix D.